Henry Downes

 Cohort Year: 2019

-Advisors: Kasey Buckles (co-chair), William Evans (co-chair), Daniel Hungerman
+Advisors: Kasey Buckles (Co-chair), William Evans (Co-chair), Daniel Hungerman

 Henry Downes is an applied microeconomist whose research examines the ways in which economic security shapes health outcomes, demographic patterns, and economic opportunity.
 At Notre Dame, he has served as a research assistant with the Wilson Sheehan Lab for Economic Opportunities and as an instructor for Statistics and Principles of Microeconomics.
 His work has been published in theĀ Journal of Public Economics.
 Henry received his BA in Economics from the University of Alabama in 2015.